HB-SP-P/ardupilot_wiki/common/source/docs/common-holybro-kakutef4.rst

 Loading ArduPilot onto the board
 ================================

-Initial firmware load can be done with DFU by plugging in USB with the bootloader button pressed.
+Initial firmware load can be done with DFU by plugging in the USB with the bootloader button pressed.
 Then you should load the "with_bl.hex" firmware, using your favourite DFU loading tool.

-Once the initial firmware is loaded you can update the firmware using any ArduPilot ground station software.
+Once the initial firmware is loaded, you can update the firmware using any ArduPilot ground station software.
 Updates should be done with the xxxxxxxxxx.apj firmware files.

-If you are using a Kospi1 you may wish to load the default parameter file found `here <https://github.com/ArduPilot/ardupilot/blob/master/Tools/Frame_params/Holybro-kospi1.param>`__ or if you are using the Mission Planner it can be conveniently loaded from the Config/Tuning >> Full Parameter Tree screen.
+If you are using a Kospi1 you may wish to load the default parameter file found `here <https://github.com/ArduPilot/ardupilot/blob/master/Tools/Frame_params/Holybro-kospi1.param>`__ or if you are using the Mission Planner, it can be conveniently loaded from the Config/Tuning >> Full Parameter Tree screen.
 Select "Holybro-kospi1.param" from the drop-down and then push the "Load Presaved" button.

 .. image:: ../../../images/holybro-kakutef4-load-default-params.png
     :target: ../_images/holybro-kakutef4-load-default-params.png